antouhou/HexCore/Docs/README.md

 var d = c * 2; // d == -2, 4, -2
 ```

+All `Graph` methods accept both offset coordinates and 3d coordinates.
+The result will be returned with the same coordinate type that was passed to the method.

 ## Finding the shortest path

 After the graph is initialized, simply call `graph.GetShortestPath(start, goal, pawnMovementType)` method on it.
 It accepts three parameters: coordinate from, coordinate to and, your pawn's movement type.
 If there's a path from a to b, it will return a sorted list containing the path excluding the starting point.
 For example for the 3x3 graph, where top the top left is `(0,0)` and the bottom right is `(2,2)`, the path from the bottom right to the top left would be `{(1,1),(1,0),(0,0)}`.